WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 Pros:

-- Supports VPNs, Feather and ChatGPT.
+- Supports VPNs, Feather and ChatGPT

-- Privacy oriented as can be.
+- Privacy oriented as can be

 Cons:

-- None.
+- None

 ### What does Update Blocker or Ad-Blocker mean?

 Update Blocker: Blocks Apple OTA Updates

-Ad-Blocker: Blocks most online Ads and Trackers
+Ad-Blocker: Blocks Ads and Trackers

-Make sure you don't have any VPNs turned on during the installation even when using the madNS Config Profile as you need to setup the VPN.
+Don't use VPNs while installing unless you've set it up using the VPN Setup Guide

 ## Installation Guide